NativeScript/docs-v7/plugins/plugin-sanity-check.md

 ```
 Refer to nativescript-facebook [.travis.yml file](https://github.com/NativeScript/nativescript-facebook/blob/doc/.travis.yml#L61-L67) to see this in reality.

-As we mention earlier the plugin should be sanity check on Android as well as iOS.
+As we mention earlier the plugin should be sanity checked on Android as well as on iOS.
 The Android specific requirements can be defined in `.travis.yml` file in `android` section:

 ```
 android: